Tools4everBV/HelloID-Conn-Prov-Target-ChipSoft-HiX-readme/README.md

 # HelloID-Conn-Prov-Target-ChipSoft-HiX

 > [!WARNING]
-> This connector has not been tested on a ChipSoft-HiX environment in combination with HelloID.
+> This connector has been tested on a ChipSoft-HiX environment in combination with HelloID.
+Although it can be implemented, implementations differ per organisation.
+Also various fixes will be implemented by the supplier in the near future.
 Therefore, changes will have to be made accordingly.

 > [!WARNING]
 > At this point, the security configuration for ChipSoft-HiX is not clear.
 The API connection itself has no security settings apart from an EV certificate that appears to be a server certificate only.
 This will need to be addressed before implementing this connector

 > [!WARNING]
+> When creating accounts in HIX, automatic logon is disabled.
+For now this should be activated manually.
+In ChipSoft HiX release HF86 this should be resolved and new accounts will be enabled for automatic logon.

+> [!WARNING]
+> When an usertype is set in HiX and the usertype will be changed during the employment to a empty usertype (mostly used for default employees), this cannot be done through the HiX API.
+An empty value cannot be set on an usertype that already has a value.

+> [!WARNING]
 > Current SSO state of users can't be retrieved from the API.
 Therefore SSO can only be set for all users or none of the users.
 Furthermore when setting the SSO-loginname (AzureUPN) send from HelloID to HIX and this does not correspond with the current value, the HIX API will remove the current SSO user and creates a new one.
 The comparison between the values will be processed in the HIX API and includes case-sensitivity (user@domain.com isn't the same as User@Domain.com).
 Be aware that deletion of the SSO user and the creation of the SSO can result in an error due timing-issues and can result in losing all current permissions in HIX.

 > [!IMPORTANT]
 > This repository contains the connector and configuration code only.
 The implementer is responsible to acquire the connection details such as username, password, certificate, etc. You might even need to sign a contract or agreement with the supplier before implementing this connector.
 Please contact the client's application manager to coordinate the connector requirements.

+> [!IMPORTANT]
+> When not using a mapping for translation of HR departmentcodes or jobtitlecodes to the corresponding HiX codes, the connector will use the existing HR codes.
+These codes should than exist in HiX.

 <p align="center">
   <img src="https://chipsoft.nl/SiteCollectionImages/Chipsoft/svg/Logo%20ChipSoft.svg" width="600">